KomodoPlatform/dPoW/doc/update080.md

 komodod -pubkey=$pubkey -ac_name=GLEEC -ac_supply=210000000 -ac_public=1 -ac_staked=100 -addnode=95.217.161.126 -addnode=209.222.101.247 -addnode=103.195.100.32 -datadir=${HOME}/.komodo/GLEEC_OLD &
 ```

+#### Check GLEEC installation

+When both GLEEC daemons are running, check your GLEEC installation using `./dPoW/iguana/checkGLEEC.sh`.
+If everything is correct, it should display "GLEEC install - Ok!".
+In case of errors, verify that your GLEEC chain launch parameters are correct and that the directory names match the documentation (i.e., GLEEC_OLD for the old GLEEC chain and GLEEC for the new one).
+Try to resolve the errors by resyncing the chains or correcting any issues you find.

 #### Open the Iguana P2P ports

 Please note that iguana ports were changed to 13348 for main and 13345 3rd party networks